allplay4k-netizen/PocketDeck/README.md

 The goal is to create a customizable and expandable portable device with features added over time.
 The exact hardware and features are still being planned.

+## Power System

+The board includes a battery connector.
+Battery protection features are currently being investigated.
+Use only compatible single-cell Li-ion/LiPo batteries.

 ## Hardware

 See the hardware file for current parts and details.